olivejs/seed-angular/README.md

-# AngularJS Blueprint
+# AngularJS Seed

-> Ginger blueprint for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.
+> Ginger seed for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.

 ## Usage